JuliaGNI/GeometricMachineLearning.jl/docs/src/layers/attention_layer.md

 ```

-After the right multiplication the outpus is of the following form:
+After the right multiplication the outputs is of the following form:

 ```math
     [\sum_{i=1}^Tp^{(1)}_iz^{(i)}, \ldots, \sum_{i=1}^Tp^{(T)}_iz^{(i)}],